 One Mind, Larry Dossey – 2014.
-Dossey is a physician who has bridged the physical and metaphysical worlds through an incredible collection of case studies, scientific investigations, and personal experience.
+Dossey is a physician who has bridged the physical and metaphysical worlds through an incredible collection of case studies, scientific investigations, and personal experiences.
 With over 10 books to his credit (each one a gem), Dossey has taken the reader step by step from the known to the unknown.
 One Mind explored consciousness through what Dossey called the non-local mind.

 Recovery of the Soul, Larry Dossey – 1989.
-The words soul and science may not seem to belong in the same sentence, but Dossey offered convincing proof (through case studies, scientific research and amazing stories) that both validated perceptions of a bigger picture and invited questions at a deeper level.
+The words soul and science may not seem to belong in the same sentence, but Dossey offered convincing proof (through case studies, scientific research, and amazing stories) that both validated perceptions of a bigger picture and invited questions at a deeper level.

 Man’s Search for Meaning, Viktor Frankl – 1946.
-The question of the purpose life is universal.
-Frankl, a survivor of Auschwitz, presented his ideas about meaning and purpose that became the core of his Logo Therapy, but the triumph of the human spirit was his real take-home message.
+The question of the purpose of life is universal.
+Frankl, a survivor of Auschwitz, presented ideas about meaning and purpose that became the core of his Logo Therapy, but the triumph of the human spirit was his real take-home message.

 Vibrational Medicine, Richard Gerber – 1988.
 A radiologist, Gerber walked the reader through scores of energy medicine research, leaving the reader to question why Western medicine does not embrace this aspect of healing.
-In easy to understand language (and a host of wonderful illustrations, Gerber gave credence to what he called esoteric wisdom.
+In easy-to-understand language, and a host of wonderful illustrations, Gerber gave credence to what he called esoteric wisdom.
 This book is considered a classic in the pantheon of energy medicine.